1995 Stanley Cup playoffs: (2) Philadelphia Flyers vs. (5) New Jersey Devils

-Western Conference Final
+Western Conference final

 (1) Detroit Red Wings vs. (4) Chicago Blackhawks

 This was the 14th playoff series between these two teams, with Chicago winning eight of the thirteen previous series.
 They last met in the 1992 Norris Division Final where Chicago swept Detroit in four games.
 This was the seventh conference final appearance for Chicago and first since 1992 where the Blackhawks swept Edmonton in four games.
 Detroit made their third conference final appearance and first since losing to Edmonton in five games in 1988.
+The Red Wings defeated the Blackhawks in five games to return to the Stanley Cup Finals for the first time since 1966.

 Game one of the series at the Joe Louis Arena in Detroit saw a goaltending battle between Ed Belfour and Mike Vernon.
 The two teams skated to a 1–1 tie after regulation before Nicklas Lidstrom scored the game-winning goal for Detroit at 1:01 of the first overtime period.
 It was the first overtime playoff game that Detroit had won at home since 1960.
 In game two Chicago led by a score of 2–1 after two periods on goals by Chris Chelios and Tony Amonte.
 In the third period, Detroit kept pressing and eventually tied the game on Doug Brown's goal.
 Kris Draper scored the winner for Detroit with just 1:45 remaining in regulation.
 In game three of the series at the United Center, Detroit led 3–2 going into the third period.
 Jeff Shantz scored at 8:33 to tie the game for Chicago.
 The game went to double overtime where Vladimir Konstantinov scored the game-winner for Detroit at 9:25.
 The win gave the Red Wings a commanding 3–0 series lead.
 The Blackhawks responded to the urgency and came out flying in game four as Denis Savard and Joe Murphy both scored twice and captain Dirk Graham had a goal to give Chicago a dominating 5–0 lead after 40 minutes.
 Detroit scored twice in the third period on goals by Kris Draper and Ray Sheppard as the Blackhawks went on to win the game 5–2.
 In game five Chicago jumped out to a 1–0 lead on Denis Savard's power play goal at 10:18 of the first period.
 Detroit then tied the game on captain Steve Yzerman's goal at 11:36 of the second.
 After a scoreless third period the game went into double overtime where Vyacheslav Kozlov scored at 2:25 to give the Red Wings a 2–1 win and a series clinching victory.